Typing the Degree Symbol on iPhone, iPad, and Mac: A Guide

 Degree symbol on iPhone and iPad

-To type the degree symbol on iPhone or iPad with keyboard, follow these steps:
+To type the degree symbol on iPhone or iPad with a keyboard, follow these steps:

 - Open the keyboard on your iPhone by tapping on a text field.